 Inclement Weather Procedure

-This procedure supports Op 3.29 University Cancellation/Closure Policy and the Employee Handbook, Section 2.15.1 Severe Weather Closing.
+This procedure supports Op 3.29 University Closure Policy and the Employee Handbook, Section 2.15.1 Severe Weather Closing.
 Due to the nature of the university’s 24/7 operation, some operations are essential and must continue regardless of weather conditions.

 1. Definitions